jiguan/LeetCode/test/com/leetcode/array/README.md

 ### First K elements
 #### PriorityQueue
-Priority queue can be used to solve kth smallest questions.
-A key feature is given input is sorted or can be sorted.

   1. Create a tuple class which stores indexes and val and implements Comparable interface
   2. Inside main function, create a `PriorityQueue` and save the first column values(`matrix[0][j]`) into the queue
   3. Write a `while(k-->0 && !queue.isEmpty())` to find out kth smallest element